JacobH1992/one-click-hugo-cms/site/content/work/tandem-bank-app.md

 ---
 ### About

 Tandem is a 'challenger' bank that combines traditional banking products such as credit cards and savings accounts with a modern banking app experience that helps customers save money and manage their spending.
-As a brand-new bank, everything part of the customer experience had to be designed from scratch.
+As a brand-new bank, every part of the customer experience had to be designed from scratch.

 {{< figure src="/img/tdm-app/app-overview.jpg" alt="Tandem App" >}}

-The app for launch gave users the opportunity to connect their existing bank accounts to the app (aggregation) as well as use their new Tandem banking products - this gives users a more holistic view of their finances and Tandem a way to offer new ways for them to save money.
+The app for launch gave users the opportunity to connect their existing bank accounts to the app (aggregation) as well as use their new Tandem banking products - this gave users a more holistic view of their finances and Tandem new ways to help customers save money.

 ---
 ### Target users

 Tandem was initially aimed at a millennial audience.
 In-depth research and consumer segmentation narrowed this down to a ‘Live for the moment’ segment becoming Tandem's intital target customer.
 As such, the app and product experiences were designed for this segment.

+{{< figure src="/img/tdm-app/persona.jpg" alt="Live for the moment persona" >}}

 The 'live for the moment' segment are characterised by some common traits: